- Play video

 🌿 Understanding the Plant

-Sow outdoors in a seedbed from May to July.
-Scatter seeds thinly and cover lightly with soil.
-Keep moist.
-Germination takes 14-21 days.
-Alternatively, sow indoors in spring for planting out in autumn.
+Sow directly outdoors into a prepared seedbed from May to July.
+Scatter the seeds thinly and cover lightly with about 5mm of soil.
+Keep the area moist until established.
+Germination usually occurs within 14-21 days.
+Alternatively, you can sow in trays indoors during spring for planting out in the autumn.

 📋 Plant Specifications